 Cleopatra’s Needle | How an Egyptian obelisk ended up by the Thames… and why isn’t it Thutmose’s Needle?

-Standing on the banks of the River Thames is a piece of Egyptian history.
+Standing on the banks of the River Thames is an ancient piece of Egyptian history.

 Regardless of your knowledge of ancient Egyptian history, few would disagree that Cleopatra and Tutankhamun are two of the nation’s most famous rulers.
 While Tutankhamun’s reign was relatively short and his fame is largely down to the discovery of his tomb, Cleopatra was known for many reasons – her power, her beauty and being the last pharaoh of ancient Egypt.
 So when it comes to the ancient Egyptian obelisk standing by the River Thames and nearby Shell Mex House on the Victoria Embankment, Cleopatra’s Needle is a lot more glamorous a name than one would have been a lot more accurate… Thutmose III’s Needle.

 The name Cleopatra’s Needle is shared between three Egyptian obelisks – the London one’s twin in New York City and a third in Paris – which came from a completely different site in Egypt.
 The London and New York pair are made of red granite from the quarries of Aswan, weighing a hefty 224 tons each.
 Standing tall at 68ft (21 metres), they were originally erected in ancient Egyptian city of Heliopolis by Pharoah Thutmose III (1481-1425BC) around 1450BC.
 Ramesses II (1300s-1213BC) added the hieroglyphs around 200 years later to commemorate his military victories.
 The obelisks remained in Heliopolis for around 1,400 years before they were moved north by the Romans to Alexandria to be placed in the Caesareum around 12BC.
 Although the Caesareum in Alexandria had been built during Cleopatra’s (51-30BC) reign, the obelisks didn’t arrive there until around 15 years after she had committed suicide.
 So why her name is associated with the obelisk is inaccurate, but probably brings a bit of glamour to it – but when it’s nearly 3,500 years old, I don’t think it needs the help to be any more impressive!
 The obelisks didn’t stay standing for long and were toppled some time later, spending centuries in the Egyptian sands.